 Section 251 establishes the interconnection rights and obligations of telecommunications carriers, including local exchange telecommunications carriers.
 More specifically, §251(a) imposes a general obligation on all telecommunications carriers to "interconnect directly or indirectly with the facilities and equipment of other telecommunications carriers."
-Section 251(c)

-goes beyond the general obligation and imposes specific obligations on incumbent local exchange carriers (like AT&T) to allow interconnection by competing carriers on the incumbent's network.
+Section 251(c) goes beyond the general obligation and imposes specific obligations on incumbent local exchange carriers (like AT&T) to allow interconnection by competing carriers on the incumbent's network.

-Staff notes that if Intrado Comm becomes the 911/E911 service provider to PSAPs, AT&T becomes the carrier requesting interconnection on Intrado Comm's network in order to provide access to 911/E911 to AT&T's end user customers.
+If Intrado Comm becomes the 911/E911 service provider to PSAPs, AT&T becomes the carrier requesting interconnection on Intrado Comm's network in order to provide access to 911/E911 to AT&T's end user customers.
 AT&T believes the requirements imposed on ILECs do not support the type of interconnection arrangements currently requested by Intrado Comm.
 AT&T would be in a situation where it would be both the ILEC providing interconnection and a carrier seeking access.
-Staff believes this situation could present a serious disadvantage to AT&T, who would pay for Intrado Comm establishing its 911/E911 service.
-(TR 188) Staff is concerned that the costs for interconnection would be borne by AT&T. AT&T witness Pellerin expressed concern as well.
-(TR 347)
+This situation could present a serious disadvantage to AT&T, who would pay for Intrado Comm establishing its 911/E911 service.
+We are concerned that the costs for interconnection would be borne by AT&T. AT&T witness Pellerin expressed concern as well.

 Intrado Comm seeks a §251(c) interconnection agreement with AT&T to gain access to the Public Switched Telephone Network to offer its competitive services to PSAPs throughout the State of Florida.
-(TR 165) However, staff notes that the service Intrado Comm intends to provide is not one that will both originate and terminate calls.
-Staff believes that §251(c) applies when a telecommunications carrier requests interconnection with an ILEC such as AT&T to offer telephone exchange service and exchange access.
+However, we find that the service Intrado Comm intends to provide is not one that will both originate and terminate calls.
+We find that §251(c) applies when a telecommunications carrier requests interconnection with an ILEC such as AT&T to offer telephone exchange service and exchange access.
 However, §251(c) does not apply or impose specific obligations on an ILEC when the ILEC seeks interconnection on the CLEC's network.
 In its brief, Intrado Comm states that §251(c) plays a critical role in allowing it a "fair opportunity to compete in the Florida marketplace."
 Intrado Comm asserts that §251(c) provides it the ability to "obtain the interconnection and interoperability arrangements it needs to provide its 911/E911 service to Florida counties and PSAPs while, at the same time, promoting the reliability and redundancy critical to public safety."
-(Intrado Comm BR at 3)

-Staff disagrees, and notes that since Intrado Comm does not offer telephone exchange service, staff believes that AT&T is not obligated to interconnect with Intrado Comm pursuant to §251(c).
+Because Intrado Comm does not offer telephone exchange service, AT&T is not obligated to interconnect with Intrado Comm pursuant to §251(c).
 In addition, Intrado Comm has the ability to offer the services it wants without a §251(c) interconnection agreement through the use of a commercial agreement or AT&T's tariffs.
-(TR 183-184, 347) Therefore, staff believes that AT&T is not required to offer interconnection pursuant to §251(c).
+Therefore, AT&T is not required to offer interconnection pursuant to §251(c).

-Finally, staff notes that the Commission has arbitrated issues outside of §251(c) when both parties agreed to Commission action.
-To date, the Commission has not reviewed any interconnection arrangements pursuant solely to §251(a).
-13
+Finally, we have arbitrated issues outside of §251(c) when both parties agreed to Commission action.
+To date, we have not reviewed any interconnection arrangements pursuant solely to §251(a).8